 In 1723, Italian composer Antonio Vivaldi wrote a piece called The Four Seasons.
 The Four Seasons is made up of four concertos for violin and orchestra (concerto is a musical composition where a solo instrument, in this case the violin, plays with the orchestra backing them up).
 The concertos that make up The Four Seasons are titled Spring, Summer, Autumn and Winter.
 Each concerto musically portrays sounds and feelings you might hear and feel during that season.
 Listen to the first movement of Spring.
 In this movement, Vivaldi specifically imitates three sounds that you might hear in the springtime.
 Can you guess what they are?
-(YouTube recording, beginning to 3:15)
+(YouTube recording)

 Bohemian-Austrian composer Heinrich Biber made the violin sound like animals in his Sonata Representativa, composed in 1669.
 Listen and compare the violin imitations with the real animal sounds (Introduction, The Nightingale 1:50, Musical Bridge 2:35, Cuckoo 3:12, Bridge 3:36, Frog 3:54, Bridge 4:37, The Hen and the rooster 5:05, Bridge 5:27, The Quail 5:40, Bridge 6:03, Cat 6:22, Soldier’s March 6:48, Conclusion 8:00)

 Here are some other compositions that have been inspired by sounds:

 This is from Russian composer Sergei Prokofiev’s ballet Cinderella.
 Do you know the story of Cinderella?
 What happens at midnight?
 What sound does the music imitate?
 (YouTube recording)